pieces-app/workshops/use-llm-anywhere/slides.md

 <!--

-I'm going to use Pieces for this first demo - it supports a range of LLMs locally and in the cloud.
+I'm going to use Pieces for this demo - it supports a range of LLMs locally and in the cloud.

 Make sure WiFi is off.

 Pick each LLM and ask it a question.
 Ask the audience for ideas as to what to ask.
 Cover both technical (generating code) and non-technical questions.

 Compare speed depending on model size.
 Show memory usage of Pieces OS during the process

+Pieces will also recommend the LLM to use based off your device - so it won't recommend a larger model if you don't have the memory to run it.

 -->